spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-kubernetes/uninstall.md

 1. Connect to your cluster via kubectl.

-2. Issue the following command to get a list of remaining namespaces.
+2. Issue the following command to get a list of the remaining namespaces.
 Confirm that all VerteX-related namespaces have been deleted.

    ```shell